K15t/viewport-cli/README.md

 The build workflow then creates a `build` folder with the same subfolders (provided the source folders are non-empty).

-A `.gitignore` file is included to ignore any OS files as well as Node related files like the `node_modules` folder, in case you use git to version control your theme (which you should!).
+A `.gitignore` file is included to ignore the `build` folder, any OS files, as well as Node related files like the `node_modules` folder, in case you use git to version control your theme (which you should!).
 This also means if you clone a theme you need to run `npm install` again to install all dependencies.

 Note: Changing the folder structure means the build workflow in the `gulpfile.js` needs to be adapted as well! ⚠️